-To demonstrate the need for policy action, ESC Advocacy uses ESC Atlas of Cardiology data to produce the “ESC Cardiovascular Realities 2020” publication and a series of accompanying infographics, revealing wide geographic disparities and social inequalities.
-ESC Advocacy will continue to use Atlas data to raise the profile of cardiovascular health on the EU policy agenda.
+To demonstrate the need for policy action, ESC Advocacy uses ESC Atlas of Cardiology data to produce the “ESC Cardiovascular Realities 2022” publication and a series of accompanying infographics, revealing wide geographic disparities and social inequalities.
+ESC Advocacy will continue to use Atlas data to raise the cardiovascular health profile on the EU policy agenda.

 Cardiovascular Disease in Women

 Cardiovascular disease is often thought to be more of a male problem.
 However, it is the leading cause of death in women worldwide.
 Because symptoms of cardiovascular disease in women can differ from those in men, we are confronted with gender disparities, with CVD in women being understudied, underdiagnosed, and undertreated.
 It is necessary to:

 - raise the awareness of policymakers to the massive burden of CVD in women